jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 >> Initiator Identifier (I-ID) is the peer identity associated
 >> with the credential.
 This identity is derived from the inner
 >> authentication or from the client-side authentication during
->> tunnel establishment if inner authentication is not used.
+>> tunnel establishment if an inner method is not used.
 The
 >> server employs the I-ID in the TEAP Phase 2 conversation to
 >> validate that the same peer identity used to execute TEAP Phase
->> 1 is also used in at minimum one inner authentication in TEAP
+>> 1 is also used in at minimum one inner methods in TEAP
 >> Phase 2.
 If the server is enforcing the I-ID validation on the
->> inner authentication, then the I-ID MUST be included in the
+>> inner method, then the I-ID MUST be included in the
 >> PAC-Info, to enable the peer to also enforce a unique PAC for
 >> each unique user.
 If the I-ID is missing from the PAC-Info, it
 >> is assumed that the Tunnel PAC can be used for multiple users